 - Test all input fields.

 - Check for all possible error messages.

 - Test all negative scenarios.

 - Invalid input, mistakes in usage.

 - Check the GUI against standards.

-- Check the integration of the application with other external applications.
+- Check integration with external applications.

-- · Check for complex business logic.
+- Check for complex business logic.

 - Try to do the ethical hacking of the application.